-- How can individuals establish the range of their relevant/useful information?
+- How can individuals set the limits of their useful/relevant information interval?

-- How do individuals select the reference group and the pathways by which interactions can lead to performance rather than loss of resource?
+- How do individuals select the benchmark group and the paths on which interactions can lead to performance and not to loss of resources?

-- What links can be identified between common knowledge and social construct within a team?
+- What connections can be found between common knowledge and social construction in a team?

-- What stereotypes are associated with conformity and proximity standards?
+- What stereotypes are associated with compliance and proximity standards?

-- What are the lubricants of internal communication (projects associated with the areas of environment, wine and food)?
+- What are the factors facilitating internal communication (projects associated with the fields of the environment, wine, and food)?

 LESSAC : A DEDICATED LABORATORY

 The Experimental Laboratory in Social Science and Behavior Analysis (LESSAC) has centralised experimental activities economics in the school since 2008.
 The results provide a qualitative response to the issues related to decision-making.

 The LESSAC research group focuses on the theme of decision-making in dissonant environments and is organized in three areas:

 • Human and digital reasoning and tools used by companies, teams and market enterprise